Dust for Life

 Dust for Life was a post-grunge band from Memphis, Tennessee formed in 1999.

 Formation and initial success

-After the dissolution of the Memphis grunge band Bacchanal, Jason Hughes recruited three members from the local Memphis rock band Spaceman to form DFL.
+After the dissolution of the Memphis grunge band Bacchanal, Jason Hughes was recruited by Tim Fowler and two members from the local Memphis rock band Spaceman to form DFL.
 Chris Gavin of the band Burning Blue was added and became the second main songwriter of the group.